SevenShepherd/SevenShepherd.github.io/_posts/2022-10-05-revelation-1.markdown

 Jesus is simultaneously the One revealed and the Revealer.
 God The Father gives this Revelation (the unveiled truth) to Jesus (Mt 11:27; Re 5:7).
 This truth was then sent by Jesus to John (Re 10:9) through His angel to show His slaves in the Churches what will happen soon (Re 1:1), because the time is near (Re 1:3).
 This certainly pictures the present hour when signs pointing to Jesus' return are beginning to appear with alarming frequency.

 The Book of Revelation is a study of signs.
-From the sign of the Holy Spirit presented as seven spirits Re 1:4, to the sign of the seven golden lampstands and the seven stars in Re 1:20.
+From the sign of the Holy Spirit presented as seven spirits (Re 1:4), to the sign of the seven golden lampstands and the seven stars (Re 1:20).
 Thus, through signs, we come to an understanding of this gloriously revealed portion of Scripture.

 In the epilogue, John, unlike Daniel, is told not to seal his prophecy (Re 22:10; cf. Dan.
 12:4).
 John’s visions are important for his first-century readers as well as for later generations of believers.

 <!-- Secondly, we see that this revelation was given to Jesus Christ, as is everything, for Jesus said, *All things are delivered unto me of my Father* Mt 11:27.
 They are presented unto Him to *shew unto his servants things which must shortly come to pass.* The term *shortly* in the original means *"rapidity of action once there is a beginning."* This certainly pictures the present hour when signs pointing to His return are beginning to appear with alarming frequency.
 These truths, then, are sent and signified by Christ's angel unto John, the writer of the book, under the inspiration of the Holy Spirit.
 Notice that the four letters of the word *signified* spell SIGN.
 Why?
 The Book of Revelation is a study of signs.
 There is the sign of the Holy Spirit presented as seven spirits Re 1:4 and the sign of the seven golden candlesticks and the seven stars in Re 1:20.
 Thus, through signs, we come to an understanding of this gloriously revealed portion of Scripture. -->